 Now let's talk about who should speak at your wedding.
 Here are some roles to consider:

-- Parents of the couple - The parents of the couple may give a speech together, individually, or have someone speak on their behalf.
+- Parents of the couple - The parents of each partner may give a wedding toast together, individually, or have someone speak on their behalf.
 This speech can include memories, blessings, and expressions of gratitude.

-- Best person - The best person (or people) can be anyone who is meaningful to the couple, regardless of gender.
-They can be a best friend, a sibling, or even a parent.
+- Best person - The best person (or people) can be anyone who is meaningful to the couple.
+Traditionally, a wedding toast is given by the Maid of Honor or a Best Man.
+That said, the title can be anything, and the person can be a best friend, a sibling, or even a parent.
 This speech can include humor, personal anecdotes, and expressions of love and support.

 - The couple - The couple may choose to give a speech, or they may opt to share the stage with their partner.
 This speech can include personal reflections, declarations of love, and expressions of gratitude for their partner and their community.